Evaluating data analysis challenges in the 3G detector era and discussing the solutions

 In this project we performed the end-to-end study of the all-sky search for persistent gravitational waves with radiometry and data folding.

 Boris Goncharov, Eric Thrane

 Method paper:, | Search paper: in preparation

-By now LIGO has detected several gravitational-wave signals from coalescing and merging compact binaries, with black holes and neutron stars.
+By now the LIGO-Virgo Collaboration has detected several gravitational-wave signals from coalescing and merging compact binaries, composed of black holes and neutron stars.
 However, there are other interesting astrophysical phenomena that can produce gravitational waves detectable with ground-based interferometers.
 It is predicted that some neutron stars could be spherically asymmetric, emitting gravitational waves as they spin.
 Possible mechanisms for asymmetry are: accretion from a companion star, influence of magnetic fields, dynamical instabilities (i.e. R-modes).
-Gravitational waves emitted in these scenarios can be approximated as persistent, lasting for a long time, and narrowband, emitted with almost the same gravitational wave frequency.
+Gravitational waves emitted in these scenarios can be approximated as persistent (lasting for a long time) and narrowband (emitted with almost the same gravitational-wave frequency).

 Other research groups have developed several searches for continuous gravitational waves, targeting neutron stars.
 Coherent and semi-coherent searches account for frequency modulation of the gravitational-wave signal emitted by a neutron star.
 Matched-filter searches are designed to be statistically optimal.
 Deviations from theoretical predictions of neutron star rotation period, i.e. neutron star glitches, can lead to a gravitational wave signal being missed by continuous-wave searches.
-We develop a robust search that both complements continuous-wave searches and sensitive to other unknown sources of gravitational radiation as well.
+We develop a robust search that both complements continuous-wave searches and that is sensitive to other unknown sources of gravitational radiation as well.

 Radiometry is a technique of cross-correlating strain data measured by two or more gravitational-wave detectors.
 Information about the sky location of a source of gravitational radiation is encoded in the time delay between the signal's arrival in different detectors.

 Previous radiometer searches for LIGO were either all-sky, but averaged over all frequencies, or all-frequency, but targeted to specific directions.
 We employ "folding", a method of data compression, that for the first time makes possible an all-sky all-frequency search for persistent gravitational waves with the radiometer.